Tescoh/CleanandGet-data-course-project/README.md

         group the resulting dataset by Subject and Activity and then summarize across all other variables by mean and assign to "second_tidy"

-        write the "first_tidy" and "second_tidy" tibble objects into .csv files
+        write the "first_tidy" and "second_tidy" tibble objects into .txt files